Villa De Leyva

 Plaza Mayor De Villa De Leyva

-One of the largest town squares in the Americas, measuring at 120m by 120m, paved with massive cobblestones & enclosed by beautiful colonial structures, and dominating the plaza is Iglesia de Nuestra Senora del Rosario.
+One of the largest town squares in the Americas, measuring 120m by 120m, paved with massive cobblestones & enclosed by beautiful colonial structures, and dominating the plaza is Iglesia de Nuestra Senora del Rosario.

 During our trip here, the square transformed into a party zone for the adult (Drinking booths) and children (amusement park) in conjunction with the fair and festival in honour of Virgin del Carmen, in Spanish, Ferias y Fiestas En Honor a la Virgen del Carmen, an event happening from the 13th until 17th July.